ai-systems/hybrid_autoregressive_inference/README.md

 }
 ```

-For any issues or questions, feel free to contact us at marco.valentino@manchester.ac.uk
+For any issues or questions, feel free to contact us at marco.valentino@idiap.ch